MC10Inc/biostamp-js/packages/web/README.md

 </html>
 ```

-This script adds three variables to the window scope: `BiostampSensor`, `BiostampRecording` and `BiostampError`.
+This script adds three variables to the window scope: `BiostampSensor`, `BiostampDb` and `BiostampError`.

 ## Examples